Jonathan Weinzapfel: Mayor of Evansville

 His first term as Evansville mayor began on January 1, 2004.
-In office, Weinzapfel focused on creating jobs and revitalizing downtown, primarily through the successful construction of the Ford Center, a multi-use indoor arena in with a maximum seating capacity of 11,000.
-He also started the Evansville Education Roundtable to provide a community-wide dialogue on improving education and has built a collaborative style of decision-making through his "Traveling City Hall" program.

 In the 2008 presidential campaign, he endorsed Barack Obama.

 During his last year as mayor, he oversaw an implementation of an overhaul of the city's accounting information system.
 An audit of his last year as mayor revealed significant problems with that implementation and the auditors issued a Disclaimer of Opinion.

 Due to his popularity in a politically competitive part of the state, there was some speculation of Weinzapfel running for governor in 2008 against incumbent Mitch Daniels and in 2012 when it was an open seat.
 He did not, however, enter either race.
 Weinzapfel joined Faegre Baker Daniels LLP as attorney in 2012 and resigned in 2014.
 There was also speculation that he may run for governor again in 2016; however, he did not.

 In 2014, Weinzapfel was selected as chancellor of Ivy Tech Community College Southwest as part of the college's organizational restructure.
 He served in that position through November 2019, when he left to join the Evansville law firm, Jones Wallace LLC.